Travel Jottings

 Though I have been to outlying places like Buxton and Chesterfield, it has been its portion of the Peak District National Park that has drawn me to exploring Derbyshire's countryside.
 Its proximity to my home in Macclesfield has meant that it has been where I furthered my experiences of hillwalking before my excursions expanded their reach to other parts of the north of England.

 The character of the place is just as intriguing for it essentially is rural albeit surrounded by major cities like Derby, Stoke-on-Trent, Manchester and Sheffield.
-That makes the place a magnet for those living in those cities but it never feels totally overrun once you get away from traffic pinch points like Bakewell.
-There are workable public transport links too despite the closure of some of the railways that once passed through the county.
+That makes the place a magnet for those living in those cities, but it never feels totally overrun once you get away from traffic pinch points like Bakewell.
+There are workable public transport links too, despite the closure of some of the railways that once passed through the county.

-The location and mixture of character almost ensure variety so that should ensure that there is plenty more to be found after all of my explorations there to date.
-There remain new localities to explore and old favourites should continue to see visits.
+The location and mixture of character almost ensure variety, so that should ensure that there is plenty more to be found after all of my explorations there to date.
+There remain new localities to explore, and old favourites should continue to see visits.
 What you find here should continue to evolve if I can help it.

 Surveying Delights

-The National Park extends into Yorkshire, Cheshire and Staffordshire but Derbyshire is the main focus.
+The National Park extends into Yorkshire, Cheshire and Staffordshire, but Derbyshire is the main focus.
 After all, it does host most of the area protected by the National Park.
-Of course, other counties like Cheshire and Staffordshire are getting in on the act too and the Boundary Walk route created by Friends of the Peak District goes through all of them.
+Of course, other counties like Cheshire and Staffordshire are getting in on the act too, and the Boundary Walk route created by Friends of the Peak District goes through all of them.

 Moving away from the matter of geography, these websites press all the right buttons when it comes to planning a visit from afar.
 It makes me wonder how different things might be for me if it wasn't on my doorstep here in Macclesfield.
 As things stand, I am but one of the hoards of day trippers that pour into the place from time to time.
 It might be worth staying longer.

 These are bundled together for the reason that they are part of the same visitor information website network.
 Among them is a city that seems to get overlooked: Derby.
-Then again, that's not hard to fathom with the countryside that lies to its north.
+Then again, that's not difficult to fathom with the countryside that lies to its north.

 Places to Linger

 Towns and villages ensconced in pleasing countryside offer places to stay and rest awhile.
 For those wanting a more sociable outing, they are often the only places in a honeypot area that are visited.
-Though that can leave the surrounding countryside free for exploration by those of us seeking quieter places, these more urban spots can be a delight in themselves and that can be said for all the ones you see collected here.
+Though that can leave the surrounding countryside free for exploration by those of us seeking quieter places, these more urban spots can be a delight in themselves, and that can be said for all the ones you see collected here.

-Here are three interesting towns lying only just outside of the national park.
+Here are three interesting towns lying only just outside the national park.
 Buxton is a former spa town with the architecture and landscaping to match.
-While I have frequented Buxton many times, Chesterfield is a place that I have only passed through on an indirect journey home but the website does the place justice; a proper visit might be in order.
-Ashbourne too has seen summary visits from myself, first on a spot of walking reconnaissance and then at the end of a long walk along the High Peak and Tissington Trails.
+While I have frequented Buxton many times, Chesterfield is a place that I have only passed through on an indirect journey home, but the website does the place justice; a proper visit might be in order.
+Ashbourne too has seen summary visits from me, first on a spot of walking reconnaissance and then at the end of a long walk along the High Peak and Tissington Trails.
 Like Chesterfield, I reckon that another visit is needed.

 Visit Amber Valley

 It seems to be me that the Amber Valley lies between the southern reaches of the Peak District National Park and the city of Derby.
 While it takes its name from the river Amber, the Derwent also passes through the area.
-There's a World Heritage Site in the form of the Derwent Valley Mills to go with other heritage attractions (such as the Crich Tramway Village above) and any pleasing countryside that is there to be savoured.
+There's a World Heritage Site in the form of the Derwent Valley Mills to go with other heritage attractions (such as the Crich Tramway Village above), and any pleasing countryside that is there to be savoured.

 Visit Tideswell & District